reverb-app/reverb/README.md

 Inside the template, there is a sample of how to make functions along with a README that describes how to do so.
 There is a `docker compose` available  to test your function server locally.
 Functionality is all up to the individual developer.
 Once you are done we can move on to the next step.

+### Deploy Function Server

+You just need to follow these steps:

+1. Create a GitHub repository for your function server

+2. Set up some secrets in the GitHub repository:
+- **DOCKER_USER** is your Docker Hub username.
+- **DOCKER_PASS** is your Docker Hub access key.
+- **DOCKER_TAG** is the tagname you wish to give your function servers image (**<USER>/<APP>** is the usual format).
+- **AWS_ACCESS_KEY_ID** is the access key for an AWS IAM account with *lambda:InvokeFunction allowed*.
+Preferably, that being its only permission.
+- **AWS_SECRET_ACCESS_KEY** is the secret key tied to the above access key.
+- **UPDATE_LAMBDA_NAME** is the Lambda name output by the reverb-cli tool when it deploys.
+You can use the command `reverb-cli api:show` to retrieve this information at a later time.
+- **ENVIRONMENT** being a JSON formatted array of environmental variable objects.
+If you have no needed environmental variables, please set this to `[]`.

+3. Push your function server code to the main branch of the github repository.

+By pushing to a GitHub repository with the above secrets in place, the GitHub action should fire and automate the deployment of your function server.
+You may also run the action manually.
+Each updated version of the server just needs to be pushed to main for it to redeploy.